hm-lang/core/proposals/README.md

     return i64(Y)
 ```

-Note that mutable arguments `;` are distinct overloads, but they cannot have a default
+Note that mutable arguments `;` are distinct overloads, which indicate either mutating
-argument, so Case (4) is a compile-time error.
+the external variable, taking it, or swapping it with some other value, depending on
+the behavior of the function.
+Temporaries are also allowed, so defaults can be defined
+for mutable arguments.

 TODO: check if this breaks class instantiation assumptions.